aidaibisevic/aidaibisevic/README.md

 - 👋 Hi, I’m @aidaibisevic
-- 👀 I’m interested in exploring data in from all sorts of aspects..
+- 👀 I’m interested in exploring data in all sorts of aspects..
 - 🌱 I’m currently learning ML

 <!---